MinecraftForge/Documentation/docs/datastorage/capabilities.md

 As mentioned earlier, TileEntities, Entities, and ItemStacks implement the capability provider feature, through the `ICapabilityProvider` interface.
 This interface adds the method `getCapability`, which can be used to query the capabilities present in the objects.

 In order to obtain a capability, you will need to refer it by its unique instance.
-In the case of the Item Handler, this capability is primarily stored in `CapabilityItemHandler.ITEM_HANDLER_CAPABILITY`, but it is possible to get other instance references by using the `@CapabilityInject` annotation.
+In the case of the `IItemHandler`, this capability is primarily stored in `CapabilityItemHandler.ITEM_HANDLER_CAPABILITY`, but it is possible to get other instance references by using the `@CapabilityInject` annotation.

 ```Java
 @CapabilityInject(IItemHandler.class)